 If someone else’s negligence caused you to get hurt in a motorcycle wreck, it may be in your best interest to speak with a qualified personal injury attorney about your options for civil recovery.

 Founding Partner Jon Ostroff and his dedicated team of attorneys have successfully recovered compensation for thousands of auto accident victims.
 In a past case, we secured $250,000 for an injured motorcyclist who suffered a broken leg, broken ribs, and a lung injury in a rural highway crash.
-Whether you wish to file a lawsuit or negotiate a settlement, a Pennsylvania motorcycle accident lawyer from Ostroff Injury Law will work tirelessly to protect your rights and best interests from start to finish.
+Whether you wish to file a lawsuit or negotiate a settlement, a Pennsylvania motorcycle accident lawyer from Ostroff Godshall Injury and Accident Lawyers will work tirelessly to protect your rights and best interests from start to finish.

 Types of Motorbike Accident Injuries

 Motorcycle riders face dangerous exposure on their bikes, as they have little protection between them and the other vehicle or the pavement.
 When a motorcyclist crashes with a larger motor vehicle, injured riders can suffer severe injuries such as:

 These injuries can require hospital stays, surgeries, rehab, and a variety of expenses.
 After a motorbike accident in Pennsylvania, you may no longer be able to work and earn the money needed to cover the costs of medical treatment.
 In addition to seeking justice and compensation, filing a lawsuit with a local motorcycle crash attorney can allow you to hold the driver accountable for their carelessness.

 Proving Someone Else to Blame for a Motorcycle Wreck